Academic Integrity Module

 Contract cheating

 All work that you submit for assessment must be done by you.
-Paying for another person or organisation to do an assessment and submitting as your own work is serious academic misconduct.
+Paying for or getting another person or organisation to do an assessment and submitting as your own work is serious academic misconduct.
 It is also a criminal offence for any person to provide or advertise this service to others in Australia.

 What should Hannah do?